SFTtech/nyan/doc/nyan.md

 * Crossbowmen is an archer and can be built at the archery

 `malte23` walks on your screen and dies laughing.
-It is _not_ a *NyanObject* but rather an unit object of the game engine which references to the `Crossbowman` *NyanObject* to get properties from.
+It is _not_ a `nyan::Object` but rather an unit object of the game engine which references to the `Crossbowman` `nyan::Object` to get properties from.
 `malte23` is handled in the unit movement system but the speed, healthpoints and so on are fetched for malte's unit type, which is `Crossbowman`, managed by nyan.